slowestwind/tab-session-guard/README.md

 3. The second tab should be blocked with a limit exceeded message

 #### Test Role-based Limits
-1. Login as a counselor
+1. Login as a user
 2. Open 3 profile tabs (should work)
 3. Try to open a 4th profile tab (should be blocked)
 4. Test application tab limit (only 1 allowed)